 What is the program?

 Students must be anticipating a refund on their Bursar account after all SU costs have been paid to participate in this program.
-If a student will have a credit on their Bursar account in excess of the estimated purchase price of the plane ticket, they may book their ticket through SU Abroad’s travel agency, Advantage Travel, and the cost will be deducted from their financial aid funds (prior approval must be given before a student reserves a ticket through Advantage Travel).
+If a student will have a credit on their Bursar account in excess of the estimated purchase price of the plane ticket, they may book their ticket through Syracuse Abroad’s travel agency, Advantage Travel, and the cost will be deducted from their financial aid funds (prior approval must be given before a student reserves a ticket through Advantage Travel).

 How does it work?

 For qualifying students, the University provides a loan against anticipated financial aid refund to purchase a ticket.
-SU Abroad will guarantee payment to the travel agency, which will be repaid by the credit on the student’s Bursar account.
+Syracuse Abroad will guarantee payment to the travel agency, which will be repaid by the credit on the student’s Bursar account.

 How do I qualify?

 Students must receive full financial need-based aid (combination of grants, scholarships, and student loans) to cover the cost of their tuition, program fee, and plane ticket.
-Approval from the SU Abroad and Financial Aid Office is required also.
+Approval from the Syracuse Abroad and Financial Aid Office is required also.

 How do I apply?